 Two people at home for 16 hours will produce three pints of condensation

 A bath or a shower will produce two pints of condensation

 Drying clothes indoors will produce nine pints of condensation

 For 30 minutes every day, you should open a window to the first notch at either side or each end of your house, and at the same time, open any interior doors.

 Remember to keep your home safe – don’t leave windows open when you go out.

 If you’ve taken all the recommended steps to get rid of condensation and you still have a problem, please call us on 0115 915 2222.

 Water damage after a leak

-We've produced this one page guide on how to clean up water damage after a leak.
-You can download this by clicking here.
+Please read our one-page guide on how to clean up water damage after a leak.